 The good news is that there are simple things you can try to help get some relief.

 - Eat small portions and don't overeat; try eating smaller, more frequent meals and be sure to chew food slowly and completely.

 - Avoid activities that result in swallowing excess air, such as smoking, eating quickly, chewing gum, and drinking carbonated beverages.

 - Reduce your stress.
 Try relaxation therapies, cognitive behavioral therapy, or exercise.
 An aerobic workout 3-5 times per week can help, but don't exercise right after eating.

 - Don't lie down within two hours of eating.

 - Keep your weight under control.

-For more on diagnosing and treating indigestion, buy The Sensitive Gut, a Special Health Report from Harvard Medical School.
+For more on diagnosing and treating indigestion, buy The Sensitive Gut by Harvard Medical School.